OSU-MC/MyClassroom/client/README.md

 ```

 ## Update Client Configuration
 Modify `/client/.env` to update the MyClassroom Client configuration.
-The `REACT_APP_API_URL` environment variable should be set to the MyClassroom Server URL.
+The `VITE_API_URL` environment variable should be set to the MyClassroom Server URL.
 For basic testing, the default values can be used.

 ## Tech Stack
 - React / React Native